nzewdie12/cloud-notes/02-linux-basics/commands.md

   - `rm -i` → Ask before deleting.
   - `rm -r [dir]` → Delete directory recursively.
   - `rmdir [dir]` → Delete empty directory.

 - 'tar' -> archives muliple files into one
   - 'tar -cvf [archived_file.gz] [file1] [file2] -> creates a tar archive with file 1 and file 2.
     - 'tar -czvf [archived_file.gz] -T [filename_with list] -> can create a tar archive with files/dir found in a file with a list of the dir/file names
+    - 'z' -> compress the file into the gzip
-  - 'tar -tvf [archivved_file.gz] -> to read contents of file without extractign it
+  - 'tar -tvf [archivved_file.gz] -> to read contents of file without extracting it
+    - 'tar -tzvf [archivved_file.gz] -> for compressed file
   - tar -xf [archive_file.gz] [backup_file_path] -> extracts and puts back the backup file from the archive file.
+    - tar -xvf [archive_file.tar] -C [new directory where archive is gonna extract] -> extract and "upload" files/dir to new dir
+  - gzip [file_to_compress] -> compress file
+  - tar options:
+    - c -> create
+      - C(uppercase) -> used to specify which file to extract into
+    - v -> varbose : print names of files as it processes
+    - f -> specify file name
+    - z -> dealing with compressed file
+    - t -> read contents without extract
+    - x -> extract
+- zip -r [compressed_file_name] [file_to_compress] -> can compress and is compataible for allmost all operating systems
+- unzip -d [dir_to_unzip_into] [zip_file] -> unzip compressed zip file. -d means create dir_to_unzi_inot if it does not exist.

   -